1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

 image: /img/RibbonBitsFull2.jpg
 heading: Junie's Ribbon Bits & How to Eat Them
 description: >-
   Meet our lovable all natural vegan and gluten free ribbon bits.
 They've got just right amount of crunch and spice with long lasting enjoyment.
-At L&J, we focus on making a lovable snack for the modern age.
+At L&J, we focus on making a snacks for the modern age.
 intro:
   blurbs:
     - image: /img/vfcirclelogo.png